A bunch of colourful dendrobium orchid

 Normal Dendrobium

 Normal Dendrobiums produce pendulous-like blooms for instance of Dendrobium Nobile.
 They grow in cool climate places of Thailand, Vietnam, Nepal, and high altitude areas like the Himalayan regions.
-They don\’t require much watering and fertilization except during the growing period.
+They don’t require much watering and fertilization except during the growing period.
 These Dendrobiums can survive in low temperatures and need no water in winter.
-But putting in bright indirect light and maintaining humidity level is important for these Dendrobiums.
+However, putting in bright indirect light and maintaining the humidity level is important for these Dendrobiums.

 Dendrobium Spatulata

 Dendrobium Spatulata is famous for its large spiral or twisted blooms.
 These are tropical and epiphytic plants.
-Spatulata is available in many attractive colors.
+Spatulata is available in many attractive colours.
 Their upright inflorescences from the top of cane-like pseudobulbs produce multiple flowers.
-Unlike phalaenopsis, they don\’t need a resting period.
+Unlike Dendrobium phalaenopsis, they don’t need a resting period.
 Keep the high humidity and good air circulation in the place of these Dendrobium orchids.
-They need an appropriate amount of frequent watering (not waterlogged) and fertilization in the growing time.
+They need an appropriate amount of frequent watering (not waterlogged) and fertilization during the growing period.
 Otherwise, moderate watering, warm temperature, and weekly fertilization are enough for the optimal growth of these Dendrobiums.

 Dendrobium Latouria

 Dendrobium Latourias bring short colorful flowers and broad leaves.
 They prefer bright light conditions, and warm to moderate temperatures to survive.
-Increase the watering and fertilization in the growing time and decrease the other times.
+Increase watering and fertilization during growing time and decrease other times.
 Beginners can benefit greatly from cultivating these orchids, as they possess a remarkable ability to withstand our techniques in nurturing them.

 Dendrobium Formosae

-Dendrobium Formosae\’s other name is Nigrohirsutae.
+Dendrobium Formosae’s other name is Nigrohirsutae.
 It mostly gives large and long-lasting white flowers with various colors in different sections compared to other dendrobiums.
 These dendrobiums originate from cool sections of Southeast Asia.
-The Formosae spices can easily be distinguished by their black hairs.
+The Formosae spices in the dendrobium orchid variety can easily be distinguished by their black hairs.
 The ideal temperature for Formosae varies on the species, some need cool and some prefer warm temperatures.
 Daily watering and fertilization in the growing stage of these plants are needed to get the best growth and reduce both at other times.
 No need for fertilization and less watering in winter work best for the good health of Foemosea Dendrobiums.

 Temperature

-Dendrobium orchids are heat-tolerant plants and can stand in high as well as cold temperatures.
+Dendrobium orchids are heat-tolerant plants and can stand in high and cold temperatures.
 Keeping the day temperature anywhere between 18°C to 30°C and a little less temperature from 13°C to 18°C at night.
 Some Dendrobium species can tolerate the cool temperature while other tropical dendrobiums are not.

 Watering